DevRivu/ReinforcementLearning/docs/index.md

 - **Batch Size**: We configure the system to use a batch size of 32 parallel environment instances.
 - **Policy Sampling**: For the first 16 environments (instances 0 to 15), actions are sampled from the learned policy distribution, preserving the original behavior of DreamerV3.
 - **Random Sampling**: For 4 environments (instances 16 to 19), actions are uniformly sampled from the full discrete action space (`0` to `17`, inclusive, for Atari).
-- **Criteria Based on Middle Portion**: 4 instances: Exploration reward based on pixel to pixel change of middle portion (breakout tile)
+- **Criteria Based on Middle Portion**: 4 instances (instances 20 to 23): Exploration reward based on pixel to pixel change of middle portion (breakout tile)
-- **Criteria Based on Lower Portion**: 4 instances: Exploration reward based on pixel to pixel change of lower part (disk movement change)
+- **Criteria Based on Lower Portion**: 4 instances (instances 24 to 27): Exploration reward based on pixel to pixel change of lower part (disk movement change)
-- **Criteria Based on Upper Portion**: 4 instances: Exploration reward based on pixel to pixel change of uppermost part (score change)
+- **Criteria Based on Upper Portion**: 4 instances (instances 28 to 31): Exploration reward based on pixel to pixel change of uppermost part (score change)

 This ensures that in each training step, 50% of actions reflect learned behavior, while 50% inject purely exploratory behavior.